OceanOutcomes/ocean-outcomes/what-we-do/tuna/index.md

 As observers, our focus is on supporting practical, science-based approaches — from strengthening monitoring and transparency to advancing management objectives that can be implemented effectively across fleets and regions.

 As a contributing member of the <a href="https://ngotunaforum.org/"target="_blank">NGO Tuna Forum</a>, O2 also collaborates with leading NGOs to advance science-based management, strengthen transparency, and promote responsible practices across tuna fisheries worldwide.

+<a href="https://www.oceanoutcomes.org/news/korea-tuna-sustainability-industy-roundtable-meeting/"target="_blank">In South Korea, this systems-level work includes co-convening the Korean Roundtable for Sustainable Tuna Fishing alongside industry and partners.</a> The Roundtable brings together governmental agencies, Korea’s largest tuna fishing companies, and fisher associations to discuss relevant topics and advocate for better management and operation of key tuna fisheries in the Western and Central Pacific Oceans.

 ##From risk to results